 - Preheat oven to 325° F. Coat a bundt pan with a layer of non-stick cooking spray and set aside.

 - Cut each biscuit into quarters.
-Add cinnamon, granulated sugar, and half the biscuits to a large zip-top bag and toss to coat.
-Remove biscuits from the bag and place them into the bundt pan.
+Add cinnamon, granulated sugar, and half the biscuit quarters to a large zip-top bag and toss to coat.
+Remove biscuits from the bag and place them into the prepared pan.
 Repeat with remaining biscuits.

-- Stir to combine the melted butter and brown sugar, then pour evenly over the biscuits in the Bundt pan.
+- In a small bowl, stir to combine the melted butter and brown sugar, then pour evenly over the biscuits in the Bundt pan.

 - Bake for 30-35 minutes or until the top is golden brown and the center is cooked through.
 Remove from the oven and allow to cool for 10 minutes before turning over onto a plate.